Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

     - GPUs are better suited for deep learning because they can handle the large number of matrix multiplications required for training deep learning models.

     - NVIDIA created a parallel computing architecture called CUDA which gave deep learning library developers the ability to write code for parallel processing on GPUs.

+    - PyTorch and TensorFlow are two popular deep learning libraries that support CUDA.

+    - This allows for GPUs to have much larger bandwidth and memory than CPUs for processing large amounts of data.